 What you should not do is wait until the last minute to decide you’d like to have extra time on the test.
 According to College Board’s website, the approval process for accommodations can take up to 7 weeks.

 Those who have requests approved typically have a documented disability that would have an impact on the student’s ability to participate in a College Board exam.
 In addition, students, in most cases, will already be receiving these accommodations on school tests.
-The accommodation must be something that corresponds with the student’s disability.
+The accommodation must be something that corresponds to the student’s disability.

 For example, if you are a student who has an IEP for a learning disability and you receive extra time on tests at school, chances are pretty good that, with proper documentation, you can have extra time on the SAT as well.